Ad0lphus/Ad0lphus/README.md

 <br/>

-## Here is a random dev joke for you!
+## 😂 Here is a random dev joke for you !!
 <br>
 ![Jokes Card](https://readme-jokes.vercel.app/api)